-The one-dimensional harmonically excited bouncing ball system (see Fig. 1) has an appealing simplicity allowing for closed form analysis and has an extremely rich dynamic behaviour despite this simplicity, explaining the huge interest in literature for this intriguing problem, e.g. see [1-4] and also [6] in which a high-bounce approximation is made.
-In previous work [5] on stability properties of the bouncing ball problem, a strange curiosity was encountered.
-The bouncing ball system was simulated using a standard integration scheme for non-smooth systems (Moreau's timestepping scheme).
+In previous work of the authors [1], in which the stability properties of the bouncing ball problem were studied, a strange curiosity was encountered.
+The bouncing ball system was simulated using a standard integration scheme for non-smooth systems (Moreau's timestepping scheme [2]).
 An erratic oscillatory motion was obtained, which to all appearances looks as a chaotic attractor, Fig. 2.
 The motion irregularly visits an accumulation point (chattering) after which the ball is in contact with the table for a while and then lifts off again.
 Two such accumulation points can be seen in Fig. 2.
 However, such trajectories cannot actually exist.
 Namely, if the ball comes to rest on the oscillating table after a chattering phase, then it remains in contact with the table up to the next time instant allowing for detachment.
 The time instant of detachment (or its phase with respect to the excitation period), however, is uniquely defined: it is exactly that time instant for which the table accelerates downward with an acceleration equal to gravity causing the contact force between ball and table to vanish.
 Hence, at the time instant of detachment the position and velocity of the ball, being those of the table, are known and also the phase of excitation is known, which implies that there is a unique solution after lift-off.
 The motion evolving from any phase of persistent contact must therefore be identical, irrespectively of how the ball came to rest on the table.
-As a consequence, if the trajectory after an accumulation point encounters a new accumulation point, this procedure must repeat endlessly, implying that the resulting motion is periodic.
+As a consequence, if the trajectory after an accumulation point encounters a new accumulation point, this procedure must repeat